Meet our Teachers

 Ms. Amy

-Founder & Leader
+Head of School & Leader

 Through her yoga practice, Amy connected with a parent whose child attended a local nature-based school.
 Intrigued by the idea, she explored nature schools further and quickly recognized the profound impact they had on children’s development.
 When Amy’s own son was born in 2018, she felt a deep desire to provide him with the same nurturing, outdoor-focused educational experience.
 After trying several preschools, Amy found her home at Painted Oak Nature School, where her passion for nature-based learning blossomed.

-Amy worked at Painted Oak for two years, pouring her heart into the children and community.
+Amy worked at Painted Oak for two years, pouring her heart into the children, teachers, and community.
 But when the school’s owner decided to move on to a new chapter, Amy knew the need for such a unique educational space was too great to let go.
 Fueled by a deep commitment to the children and families she served, Amy founded Sapling Woods Nature School, ensuring that this vital model of early childhood education would continue to grow and thrive.

 Today, Amy continues to inspire and guide children and families on a journey rooted in curiosity, connection, and the wonders of the natural world.
 Sapling Woods stands as a testament to her dedication to creating a nurturing, hands-on learning environment that fosters resilience, creativity, and a lifelong love of the outdoors.